DrawdEA/calculator/README.md

 # calculator
-A calculator made of HTML, CSS, and JavaScript.
+A calculator app made from HTML, CSS, and JavaScript.